A new construction of subgroups of big mapping class groups: Combination Theorem

 \begin{proof} We prove the theorem for $n=2$ for simplicity of notation, but the same proof works for all $n$.
-Let $a$ and $b$ be two generators of $G$.
+Let $a$ and $b$ be two distinct generators of the group $G$ for the Schreier surface $S$.
 By construction, $S$ admits two multipushes $\mpush_a$ and $\mpush_b$, where each acts as simultaneous pushes, as in \Cref{D:mpush}.
 See \Cref{fig:multipushes}.

+By \Cref{L:indicable}, each surjection $f_i \colon G_i \to \Z$ gives rise to a presentation $G_i = \langle T_i \mid R_i \rangle$ such that every $r\in R_i$ has total exponent sum zero with respect to $T_i$ for $i = 1, 2$.
+Note that, under this map to $\Z$, the image of each generator is $1$.
+As this is a homomorphism, the map $f_i$ sends a group element of $G_i$ to its total exponent sum with respect to $T_i$, and this is an invariant of the group element.